Skip to main content

 Sliding sash windows with glazing bars are not only aesthetically pleasing but also provide added structural strength to the window.
 This makes them a durable option for period properties while preserving the classic look that traditional sash windows are known for.

-Comparing Sash Windows to Other Window Styles
+How Do Sash Windows Compare to Other Window Styles?

-While sash windows are ideal for period properties, they also offer practical benefits compared to other window types like casement windows.
+While sash windows are ideal for period properties, they also offer practical benefits compared to otherwindow typeslike casement windows.
 For example, the sliding sash mechanism allows for better control over ventilation, and the design can include sash horns and bespoke timber frames for an authentic look.

 In contrast, casement windows open outward, which can be less practical for homes with narrow outdoor spaces.
 However, for those who appreciate traditional elegance, box sash windows remain a preferred choice.